 To confirm what was said before, we want to highlight how technology drives the development of many cities on the list.
 In fact, a “Unicorn Island” was created in Chengdu with the aim of developing highly technological industries.
 Chongqing, on the other hand, is an important center for the space industry and innovation in the automotive sector.
 And then, again, Guiyang is famous to be a center in nanotechnology and big data.

 Hainan is also worth mentioning.
-Indeed, China attaches great importance to the further development of the island, which in addition to tourism (it is, in fact, one among the favorite destinations of Chinese tourists); is now developing its aviation and internet service industries.
+Indeed, China attaches great importance to the further development of the island, which in addition to tourism (it is, in fact, one of the favorite destinations of Chinese tourists); is now developing its aviation and internet service industries.

 On 30 December 2020, the “EU-China Comprehensive Agreement on Investment” (CAI) was concluded after seven years of negotiations.
 Many technical details are yet to be defined, but in principle, we already know what will regularize the treaty.
 First of all, market conditions will be improved for those wishing to invest in China.
 A fairer treatment will be implemented between domestic and foreign investors and forced technology transfer will not be required of the latter.
 There will also be laws that will ensure greater transparency in the intentions of Chinese companies at home and abroad and an increase in the eco-sustainable line.